quay/clair/.github/CONTRIBUTING.md

 # Certificate of Origin

-By contributing to this project you agree to the Developer Certificate of Origin (DCO).
+By contributing to this project you agree to the Developer Certificate of Origin [DCO](../DCO).
 This document was created by the Linux Kernel community and is a simple statement that you, as a contributor, have the legal right to make the contribution.
 See the [DCO](DCO) file for details.